Krzysztof Włodarczyk

 Krzysztof Włodarczyk (/pl/; born 19 September 1981) is a Polish professional boxer.
 He is a two-time world champion in the cruiserweight division, having held the International Boxing Federation (IBF) title from 2006 to 2007, and World Boxing Council (WBC) title from 2010 to 2014.
+He also held WBC interim bridgerweight title from 2025 to 2026.

 Professional career

 Włodarczyk and Francisco Palacios after their fight in 2011.
 Włodarczyk is posing with the WBC title.

 Włodarczyk held the IBF Inter-Continental cruiserweight title during 2001–2002, the Polish International cruiserweight title during 2002–2004, the WBC Youth cruiserweight title during 2003–2004, the World Boxing Foundation cruiserweight title in 2004, the European Union cruiserweight title in 2005, the International Boxing Council cruiserweight title during 2006–2007, the WBC FECARBOX cruiserweight title in 2006 and the IBF cruiserweight title during 2006–2007.